gomobile/iotapp-template-websockets/README.md

 ============================
 A simple nodeJS project that uses the socket.io NodeJS module to enable real time communication between clients and the development board via a web browser to toggle the state of the onboard LED.

+This NodeJS application consists of a client side application accessible via a web browser in which users can view the number of connected users, send text messages between users as well as toggle the onboard LED (ON/OFF) of your development board.

+You can view this application by inputting your development board's IP address as well as the port number (3000) specified in the main.js within the browser's address bar.
+For example, http://192.168.1.0:3000.

+**Note:** You can find your board's IP address by typing the ```ifconfig``` command in the Linux terminal via a Serial or SSH connection.

 ###Intel(R) Edison
 In order to leverage this project successfully, you will need to connect to a wireless network.
 For more information, visit https://software.intel.com/en-us/connecting-to-a-network-intel-edison-board.